cr-bharath/Visual-Tracking-using-CNN-and-RNN/README.md

 ### Installing

+For keras you can create a Conda environment as follows.

+conda create -n tf_gpu tensorflow-gpu keras-gpu

-You can pip install all the dependencies for the project.
+You can pip install all other dependencies for the project.

 ## Running the model